thestippe/thestippe.github.io/_drafts/statistics/extreme_intro.md

 implemented the Pareto type I distribution, which is a special case of the GPD.
 The good one is that it is really easy to implement custom distributions in PyMC, and this can be done following [this very nice tutorial](https://www.pymc.io/projects/examples/en/2022.12.0/howto/custom_distribution.html).
-You can find my own implementation [on my github repo](https://github.com/thestippe/thestippe.github.io/blob/main/scripts/generalized_pareto.py).
+You can find my own implementation [on my GitHub repo](https://github.com/thestippe/thestippe.github.io/blob/main/scripts/generalized_pareto.py).

 Let us see how to model the tail of the Apple stocks by using it.
 A reasonably high enough threshold for the log returns is $0.03\,,$